Federal Tax Incentives:

 Biodiesel (Renewable Diesel) Credit

-A taxpayer that delivers pure, unblended biodiesel (B100) into the tank of a vehicle or uses B100 as an on-road fuel in their trade or business may be eligible for a tax incentive in the amount of $1.00 per gallon of biodiesel, agri-biodiesel, or renewable diesel.
+A taxpayer that delivers pure, unblended biodiesel (B100) or renewable diesel into the fuel tank of a vehicle, or uses it as on-road fuel in a trade or business, may be eligible for a $1.00 per gallon income tax credit under IRC § 40A(a)(2).

-Renewable diesel is defined as liquid fuel derived from biomass that meets EPA's fuel registration requirements and ASTM specifications D975 or D396.
-However, the definition of renewable diesel does not include any fuel derived from co-processing biomass with a feedstock that is not biomass.
+Renewable diesel is defined as a liquid fuel derived entirely from biomass that meets EPA registration requirements and ASTM D975 or D396 specifications.
+Fuel produced by co-processing biomass with non-biomass feedstocks does not qualify.

 Pursuant to IRC § 40A(b)(3), biodiesel (renewable diesel) credit claims must generally include a copy of the certificate from the registered biodiesel producer or importer that: